Azure/azure-sdk-for-java/sdk/healthinsights/azure-health-insights-radiologyinsights/README.md

 ### Authenticate the client

-In order to interact with the Health Insights Clinical Matching service, you'll need to create an instance of the RadiologyInsightsClient class.
+In order to interact with the Health Insights Radiology Insights service, you'll need to create an instance of the RadiologyInsightsClient class.
 You will need an **endpoint** and an **API key** to instantiate a client object.

 #### Get API Key